MikiWojak/employee-erp-app/README.md

 ### Additional information

-- No registration - you can login using only initial accounts and ones created by Admin
+- No registration - you can login using only initial accounts and ones created by admin

 ## Tech stack